Newcastle upon Tyne: 20th and 21st centuries

 Newcastle's public transport system was modernised in 1901 when Newcastle Corporation Tramways electric trams were introduced to the city's streets, though these were replaced gradually by trolley buses from 1935, with the tram service finally coming to an end in 1950.

 The city acquired its first art gallery, the Laing Art Gallery in 1904, so named after its founder Alexander Laing, a Scottish wine and spirit merchant who wanted to give something back to the city in which he had made his fortune.
-Another art gallery, the Hatton Gallery (now part of Newcastle University), opened in 1925.
+Another art gallery – founded in 1926 by the King Edward VII School of Art – is the Hatton Gallery, which is now part of Newcastle University.

 With the advent of the motor car, Newcastle's road network was improved in the early part of the 20th century, beginning with the opening of the Redheugh road bridge in 1901 and the Tyne Bridge in 1928.

 Efforts to preserve the city's historic past were evident as long ago as 1934, when the Museum of Science and Industry opened, as did the John G Joicey Museum in the same year.

 Council housing began to replace inner-city slums in the 1920s, and the process continued into the 1970s, along with substantial private house building and acquisitions.

 Unemployment hit record heights in Newcastle during the Great Depression of the 1930s.
 The city's last coal pit closed in 1956, though a temporary open cast mine was opened in 2013.
 The temporary open cast mine shifted 40,000 tonnes of coal, using modern techniques to reduce noise, on a part of the City undergoing redevelopment.
 The slow demise of the shipyards on the banks of the River Tyne happened in the 1970s, 1980s, and 1990s.